 A five-day crossover RCT with people living with HIV-associated distal sensory predominant polyneuropathy (DSPN) (N=34 eligible, 28 completers; 0% female) found individually titrated smoked cannabis (1-8% THC) significantly reduced pain compared with placebo.15 The majority of included individuals were prescribed combination antiretroviral therapy (93%), had been exposed to potentially neurotoxic dideoxynucleoside reverse transcriptase inhibitors (72%) and had previous exposure to cannabis (96%).15 All subjects continued to maintain their regular dosing of concomitant analgesics including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs) and adjunctive pain medications throughout the study.
 Participants titrated either smoked cannabis or placebo for five consecutive days (4x/day) during the two treatment periods which were separated by a two-week washout period until pain relief without serious and/or intolerable adverse effects was achieved.
 Pain intensity, as measured by the Descriptor Differential Scale, was significantly decreased with cannabis versus placebo (median difference in DDS pain intensity, 3.3 points, effect size=0.6; p=0.016) with a greater proportion of participants achieving at least 30% reduction in pain for cannabis at 0.46 (95% CI 0.28, 0.65) compared to placebo at 0.18 (95% CI 0.03, 0.32).15These results were consistent with VAS ratings (p<0.001), the ITT analysis (p=0.020) and when analyzing the first week of treatment only (p=0.029), with no evidence of sequence effects.
 To achieve 30% reduction in pain, the NNT was 3.5 (95% CI 1.9, 20.8).
 Moreover, significant improvements in quality of life, physical disability and mood disturbance were observed among participants, regardless of treatment order, but not between cannabis and placebo groups.
 Unlike the previous two studies, Ellis et al did not observe either a positive or negative interaction between opioids and cannabis.15 Adverse effects related to cannabis were considered mild, although greater compared to placebo and included: fatigue, sedation, impairments in concentration, and reduced salivation.
 Heart rate increases of 30 points or more were more frequent with cannabis (46%) compared to placebo (4%) within 30 minutes of smoking.
 Subjects withdrew due to intractable, smoking-related coughing symptoms which resolved upon cessation of smoking (3.6%) and acute, cannabis-induced psychosis (3.6%).

 A cross-sectional study of people living with chronic non-cancer pain using opioid medications (N = 1514; 44% female) found that participants reported a 50% reduction in pain relief from their opioid medications.
-In the cannabis for relief subgroup (16% of participants, N=237), the participants, reported a 70% average reduction in the amount of subjective pain relief;this may suggest a potentially compounded analgesic effect of concurrent opioid and cannabis use.19 Additionally, 25% of all participants (N=363) stated they would take cannabis for pain relief if it was accessible to them.19 Greater pain interference, after controlling for severity, was observed among those using cannabis for pain relief, with users reporting increased relief when combined with opioids compared to the use of opioids solely.
+In the cannabis for relief subgroup (16% of participants, N=237), the participants, reported a 70% average reduction in the amount of subjective pain relief.This may suggest a potentially compounded analgesic effect of concurrent opioid and cannabis use.19 Additionally, 25% of all participants (N=363) stated they would take cannabis for pain relief if it was accessible to them.19 Greater pain interference, after controlling for severity, was observed among those using cannabis for pain relief, with users reporting increased relief when combined with opioids compared to the use of opioids solely.
 Although there were no differences in median prescribed opioid doses or non-adherent use of these doses.
 Those using cannabis for pain relief were more likely to be male, younger (median 48 years vs. 59 years), have greater pain interference, poorer coping of pain, greater pain severity and were significantly more likely to meet criteria for moderate or severe depression, generalized anxiety disorder.